-The University of Divinity project group has compiled a list of over 620 Women in Religion from both Australia and New Zealand.
+The University of Divinity project group initially compiled an Excel spreadsheet that includes the names and biographical details of approximately 670 Women in Religion from both Australia and New Zealand.
 A Wikipedia Article Guide and a Bibliography of Authoritative Sources have also been created and these documents will be updated as the project progresses, and available at the bottom of this page.

 The AWR Project Dashboard Page provides information about future edit-a-thons and collates data related to the project.

 How you can contribute:

 A successful in-person event was held at Mannix Library on 13th March 2021 and an online edit-a-thon via Zoom was held on 9th June 2021.
 A trial Wiki-Wednesday Zoom session was held each week from 30 June-8 December in 2021.
 These sessions provided opportunities to consolidate and develop editing skills as well as provide a regular space for those wishing to focus on individual editing projects.
 Several edit-a-thons were held to coincide with International Women’s Day on 8 March 2022, followed by regular editing sessions that all were welcome to attend.
-Resources to assist editors are available on the AWR Project's One Drive folder.
+Resources have also been created to assist new editors.

 Please email firstname.lastname@example.org if you are interested in participating or would like to find out more about the project.